olli0601/PANGEA.HIV.sim/README.md

 evolutionary rate of transmission lineages with `root.edge.fixed=1`.

-By default, we used a mean evolutionary rate of `0.0022` that was estimated as a by-product of the BEAST run on 390 full genome subtype C sequences
+By default, we used a mean evolutionary rate of `0.0022` that was estimated as a by-product of the BEAST run on 390 full genome subtype C sequences for the pol gene (see section [Starting sequences](#starting-sequences)).
-(see section [Starting sequences](#starting-sequences)).
-The mean evolutionary rate of non-transmission lineages was set to twice this value
-(Alizon S, Fraser C, J Retrov 2013; Vrancken B, Rambaut A, Suchard MA, et al., PLoS Comput Biol 2014).
+The mean evolutionary rate of non-transmission lineages was set to twice this value (Alizon S, Fraser C, J Retrov 2013; Vrancken B, Rambaut A, Suchard MA, et al., PLoS Comput Biol 2014).
 The standard deviations of the two log normal rate sampling model were chosen so that sequence evolution was relatively clock-like.
 Specifically, the standard deviations were calibrated so that a linear clock model explained about 30-40% of the variation in root-to-tip divergence.
 The default model parameters are